 Acanthosis Nigricans Screening:

 Acanthosis Nigricans (AN) serves as an indicator of risk for Type 2 diabetes and other chronic health problems.
 All students in the 1st, 3rd, 5th, and 7th grades are screened for acanthosis nigricans.
 Parents may exclude their child from the screenings by providing the school in advance with written notification or the results of a screening done by a medical doctor.
-If exclusion is due to religious reasons the religious affiliation of which the student attends is required to submit a
+If the exclusion is due to religious reasons the religious affiliation of which the student attends is required to submit on or before the day of the risk assessment process, an affidavit stating the objections to the risk assessment.

 STUDENT ILLNESS OR INJURY AT SCHOOL